01 January 2021

 Overpowering the sun / wind with High-Speed Sync Flash

-Overpowering the sun / wind with High-Speed Sync Flash @ 1/8000s Shutter Speed with Speedlite flash
+Overpowering the sun / wind with High-Speed HSS @ 1/8000s Shutter Speed

-For this image I experimented (handheld) and went up to the maximum (almost unthinkable) shutter speed of 1/8000s of said camera - maybe a stop or two too high of what was actually required, but nevertheless, together with the flash, overpowered the sun and stopped the plucky wind from blurring the flower.
+For this image I experimented (handheld) and went up to the maximum (almost unthinkable) shutter speed of 1/8000s of said camera - maybe a stop or two too high of what was actually required, but nevertheless, together with the flash, overpowered the sun and stopped the plucky wind from moving the flower from side to side.

 One of the applications of HSS is to be able to use wide apertures with faster shutter speeds for limiting the available ambient light (i.e. sunlight in this case).
 The faster the shutter speed the more the ambient light limitation.
 HSS is only available to use with either the camera's pop-up flash or with an external Speedlite flash.